What next for Hearts after Hampden heartache?

 It took 94 minutes - and a stunning Ryan Jack strike - for Rangers to break down a stubborn defence with Souttar at the heart of it.
 If they didn't know before, the Ibrox players will certainly know now the calibre of new team-mate they are getting.

-Only one top-flight defender - Dundee United's Charlie Mulgrew - boasted a better blocks-per-90 ratio this term (1.35), while Souttar's ability on the ball will also be sorely missed.
+Only one top-flight defender - Dundee United's Charlie Mulgrew - boasted a better blocks-per-90min ratio this term (1.35), while Souttar's ability on the ball will also be sorely missed.

 In Toby Sibbick, who returned to the club from Barnsley on a permanent deal in January, they may have a ready-made replacement, but they are big boots to fill.